-2015) shows some difference, which might result from stronger geometrical confinement of distant eddies in the pipe geometry.
-However, differences tend to becomes smaller at higher $Re{\tau}$ .
-In quantitative terms, we find the slope of logarithmic increase to be about 0.67, a bit steeper than found in channel flow DNS (Lee & Moser 2015, about 0.64), and than suggested from a collection of DNS and experiments (Marusic et al. 2017, about 0.63).
-Experimental data for pipe flow are quite scattered, as Superpipe experiments yield an unrealistically decreasing trend (Hultmark et al. 2012), PIV measurements taken in the CIPLoPE facility (Willert et al. 2017) suggest saturation of the growth, whereas hot-wire measurements in the same facility support continued logarithmic growth (Fiorini 2017).
+recent experimental results (Willert et al. 2017), and theoretical arguments (Chen & Sreenivasan 2021), suggest that such growth should eventually saturate.
+Although the difference between slow logarithmic growth and the attainment of an asymptotic value is quite subtle in practice, the theoretical interest is high, as in the latter case universality of wall scaling would be eventually restored.
+Within the investigated range of Reynolds numbers, our DNS data in fact support continuing logarithmic increase.
+Comparison with channel data (Lee & Moser 2015) shows some difference, which might result from stronger geometrical confinement of distant eddies in the pipe geometry.
+However, differences tend to becomes smaller at higher Re{τ} .
+In quantitative terms, we find the slope of logarithmic increase to be approximately 0.67, a bit steeper than found in channel flow DNS (Lee & Moser 2015, approximately 0.64), and then suggested from a collection of DNS and experiments (approximately 0.63 (Marusic et al. 2017)).
+Experimental data for pipe flow are quite scattered, as SuperPipe experiments yield an unrealistically decreasing trend (Hultmark et al. 2012), particle image velocimetry (known as PIV) measurements taken in the CIPLoPE facility (Willert et al. 2017) suggest saturation of the growth, whereas hot-wire measurements in the same facility support continued logarithmic growth (Fiorini 2017).
 The theoretical predictions of Chen & Sreenivasan (2021) (see the dashed purple line of figure 11a) seem to conform well with channel flow DNS data and with the experiments of Willert et al. (2017).

 While our DNS data cannot be used to directly evaluate the theoretical predictions owing to limited achievable Reynolds number, they can be used to better scrutinize the foundations of the theoretical arguments.
 The main argument made by Chen & Sreenivasan (2021), although not thoroughly justified in our opinion, was that since turbulence kinetic energy production is bounded, the wall dissipation must also stay bounded.
-Hence, let $P = -\langle u_z u_r \rangle \, \mathrm{d}U/\mathrm{d}r$ be the turbulence kinetic energy production rate, and $\epsilon{11} = \nu \, \langle |\nabla u_z|^2 \rangle$ be the dissipation rate of the axial velocity variance, those authors first argue that the wall limiting value of $\epsilon{11}$ should scale as with $\beta$ a suitable constant.
-In figure 11 we explore deviations of $\epsilon_w$ and of the peak turbulence kinetic energy production, say $P{PK}$ , from their asymptotic value, namely 1/4.
-According to analytical constraints (Pope 2000), we find that production tends to its asymptotic value quite rapidly, as about $1/Re{\tau}$ .
-Consistent with equation (3.10), the wall dissipation also tends to 1/4, more or less at the predicted rate, thus empirically validating the first assumption.
-The next argument advocated by Chen & Sreenivasan (2021) is that wall balance between viscous diffusion and dissipation and Taylor series expansion of the axial velocity variance near the wall yields
+Hence, let $P = -\langle u_z u_r \rangle \mathrm{d} U/\mathrm{d} r$ be the turbulence kinetic energy production rate, and $\epsilon{11} = \nu \langle |\nabla u_z|^2 \rangle$ be the dissipation rate of the axial velocity variance, those authors first argue that the wall limiting value of ε{11} should scale as with β a suitable constant.
+In figure 11 we explore deviations of ε_w and of the peak turbulence kinetic energy production, say P{PK} , from their asymptotic value, namely 1/4.
+According to analytical constraints (Pope 2000), we find that production tends to its asymptotic value quite rapidly, as approximately $1/Re\tau$.
+Consistent with (3.10), the wall dissipation also tends to 1/4, more or less at the predicted rate, thus empirically validating the first assumption.
+The next argument advocated by Chen & Sreenivasan (2021) is that wall balance between viscous diffusion and dissipation and Taylor series expansion of the axial velocity variance near the wall yields whence, from assumed invariance of the peak location of $\langle u_z^2 \rangle$ (say, y{IP}^+), saturation of growth of the peak velocity variance would follow.
+Table 2 suggests that this second assumption is in fact violated, as the position of the peak slightly increases with Re_τ , with non-negligible effect on the peak variance as it appears in squared form in (3.11).
+As a consequence, logarithmic growth of the peak velocity variance still holds, at least in the range of Reynolds numbers currently accessible to DNS.

-$$\epsilon{11w}^{+} = 1/4 - \beta/Re{\tau}^{1/4},$$ (3.10)
+$$\epsilon{11_W}^+ = 1/4 - \beta/Re{\tau}^{1/4},$$ (3.10)